8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 1. Reducing suffering.
 2. Experiencing the oddity of consciousness and the human experience.
 3. Helping others do the above.
+4. Taking on and amplifying the voice of those unwilling or unable to speak for themselves.

 ### Pensives

 1. Software development.
+2. Working with people not of my choosing.

 ### Prohibitions